Dates: Thursday, August 25, 2016, 1:00-1:45 PM CT or Wednesday, August 31, 2016, 9:00-9:45 AM CT / 3:00-3:45 PM BT

-No matter whether you are a data scientist, quantitative analyst, or an engineer, whether you are evaluating consumer purchase behavior, stock portfolios, or design simulation results, your data analysis workflow probably looks a lot like this:
+Whether you are a data scientist, quantitative analyst, or an engineer, or if you are evaluating consumer purchase behavior, stock portfolios, or design simulation results, your data analysis workflow probably looks a lot like this:

 Acquire > Wrangle > Analyze and Model > Share and Refine > Publish